nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the detail of the student specified by the `INDEX`. `INDEX` should be a positive number and refers to the index number of a student in the list of students.
 * `-e` refers to the edit command
-* Commands in `[ ]` are optional
 * It is a requirement that **at least one of the optional fields should be provided**.
 * `DAY` takes in the following inputs: `MON TUE WED THU FRI SAT SUN`
 * `START_TIME` and `END_TIME` takes in the time in 24-hour format, for example `0800`
   for 8am.

-Examples:
+Example:

-* `student -a 3 -c 88888888 -em johnny@mail.com` Edits the contact number and email address of the third student in the students' list to 88888888 and johnny@mail.com respectively.
+* `student -e 3 c/88888888 e/johnny@mail.com` Edits the contact number and email
+  address of the third student in the student list to 88888888 and johnny@mail.com respectively.

 ### Deleting a student: `student -d` `[coming in v1.2]`